Regret is like a poisonous snake.

 - Fix what you can and forgive yourself.
 Be creative in finding ways to make restitution for your own mistakes.
 Say sorry where you need to.
 Make right where you can, or compensate for loss if you can.
 “If it is possible, as far as it depends on you, live at peace with everyone.”
 (Rom 12:8).
 Also forgive yourself, so that you can live at peace with yourself.
 If Jesus, by His death, is willing to forgive ALL of our sins, who are we, not to forgive ourselves.

-When Jesus restored Peter after his betrayal in John 21, he asked Peter over and over again, “Peter, do you love me?”
+When Jesus restored Peter after his betrayal in John 21, Jesus asked Peter over and over again, “Peter, do you love me?”
 Part of Peter’s restoration was about forgiving himself and finding new purpose for his future.
 When Peter brought his regret to Jesus, Jesus gave him a fresh vision for the future, a life of purpose: “Feed my sheep.”

 If we do not deal with this snake of regret, it will slowly poison every area of our lives.
 It will poison our joy, our hope and our love for the Lord and others.
 As regret progresses in us, it produces a fruit of bitterness in our lives and this bitterness will spread and “defile” every other person that lives with us.
 Heb 12:15 MSG “Keep a sharp eye out for weeds of bitter discontent.
 A thistle or two gone to seed can ruin a whole garden in no time.”